-Secondhand smoke exposure is a risk factor for having a heart attack.
-Breathing secondhand smoke can cause the cells in your blood that are responsible for clotting (platelets) to become stickier, making your blood more likely to clot.
-This can cause a clot to form that may block an artery, causing a heart attack or stroke.
+Any amount of secondhand smoke is bad for the heart and blood vessels.
+Breathing secondhand smoke can cause the cells in the blood that are responsible for clotting (platelets) to become very sticky.
+This makes blood more likely to clot.
+If a clot blocks blood flow, a heart attack or stroke can occur.

-Chemicals in secondhand smoke also irritate the lining of your arteries, causing them to swell (inflammation).
-This inflammation can narrow your arteries, increasing your risk of having a heart attack.
+Chemicals in secondhand smoke also irritate the lining of the arteries, causing them to swell (inflammation) and become stiff.
+Such inflammation can narrow the arteries, increasing the risk of heart-related chest pain (angina) and heart attacks.